SergeWilfried/dunia-protocol-core/docs/protocol/oracles/uniswaporacle.md

 function read() external view returns (Decimal.D256 memory, bool);
 ```

-Reads the oracle value and reports the peg as FEI per underlying.
+Reads the oracle value and reports the peg as COWRIE per underlying.
 The boolean value returned informs whether the reported value is valid.
 Invalid means the oracle is uninitialized or the contract is paused.

 {% hint style="info" %}
-This method is [pausable](../../governance/fei-guardian.md).
+This method is [pausable](../../governance/cowrie-guardian.md).
 If paused, it won't revert but it will return valid as false
 {% endhint %}

 ### isOutdated